Jan. 30, 2026

 Hispanic Heritage Events 2025

 September 15-October 15 Below is a list of public events around the University of Missouri system for this year!
-In addition, Cambio Center is hosting a Fellows Encuentro, a meeting designed to celebrate our heritage, share information, network with colleagues, introduce new members, and support new fellows.
-If you’re interested in joining, please email cambio @ missouri.edu to learn more about how to become a fellow.
-Monarchs in Action Showcase – UMSL š Tuesday, September 16 š 5pm – 7pm š University of Missouri-St. Louis: Millennium Student Center, Century Room BC 17 …
+In addition, on October 8th, Cambio Center is hosting a Fellows Encuentro, a meeting designed to share research, network with colleagues, introduce new fellows, and make plans for collaboration.
+If you’re interested in joining, please email cambio @ missouri.edu to learn about our fellows program.
+Monarchs in Action Showcase – UMSL 📅 Tuesday, September 16 🕛 5pm – 7pm 📍 University of Missouri-St. Louis: Millennium Student Center, Century Room BC 17 Stop by…

 Sep.
 4, 2025